 Remember to always check with the senior’s doctor prior to starting or changing any workout routine.

 Reach out to our professional aging care team for more exercise recommendations and resources, as well as for a companion to make health and fitness more enjoyable!
-Feel free to call us any time at 410-357-9640 to learn more about our professional senior in home care in Baltimore and the surrounding communities.
+Feel free to call us any time at 410-357-9640 to learn more about our professional dementia care in Towson, MD and the surrounding communities.